jr1221/frc-datawizard/README.md

   -y, --year=<arg0>    mandatory number, unless default entered.
 ```
 `prefmgr` allows the user to add their api keys with ease.
-#### Adding key with prefmgr
+## Adding API key with prefmgr cli or GUI  (REQUIRED)
+FIRST requires users of the API to register Simply register for your api here: https://frc-events.firstinspires.org/services/API for FRC and https://ftc-events.firstinspires.org/services/API/register for FTC.
+Once you confirm your email, you will recieve an email with you username and key.
+To add to the program:
+- For the GUI go to Options > Add Key > Set API Key > and enter your username and key, then clikc add key for the corresponding competition.
-Simply register for your api here: https://frc-events.firstinspires.org/services/API and use the `--set-key` flag to add the key into the program.
-It will make a file called `.frc-datawizard.properties`.
-If you delete or move this file the program will not run.
-Also, be sure to add a key before you `--list-key`, as an error means the program found the file empty or non-existent.
+- For the CLI use the `prefmgr --set-XXX-key` (FRC or FTC) flag and input `(username) SPACE (key)` the key into the program.
+The program will make a file called `.frc-datawizard.properties`.
+If you delete or move this file the program will no longer have your API key.
 Also in prefmgr, is `--set-year <YEAR>` which automatically sets that year when using `cli` to input year.
 If you specify a year, your default will be ignored.
 ```
 Usage: prefmgr [-hlsVw] [-y=<arg2>]